-Best of RetailVision Awards were given to standout vendors and retailers, determined by votes from their peers and Everything Channel magazine editors.
-Overall "best product" winner for the show was Vuzix for its iWear video glasses that provide a viewing experience similar to watching a 44-inch to 62-inch display.
+Overall “best product” winner for the show was Vuzix for its iWear video glasses that provide the viewing experience as if watching a 44-inch to 62-inch display.

-Neat Receipts won "best peripheral" for its Neat Receipts scanners with software that lets you scan your receipts, bills and business cards into a simple database on your PC, which may be organized for tax purposes.
+The Neat Company won “best peripheral” for Neat Receipt scanners with software that lets you scan your receipts, bills and business cards into a simple database on your PC, which may be organized for tax purposes.

-Following are some other products showcased at RetailVision:
+Here are some of the other showcased products at RetailVision:

-Accenda Voice Control for iPod by Innotech Systems: It lets a user control iPod volume and switch tracks with his voice.
-The iPod can be placed in the user's pocket with the Accenda controller attached to his shirt.
+Accenda Voice Control for iPod by Innotech Systems: It lets users control volume and next track/previous track for an iPod by voice.
+The iPod can be placed in the user’s pocket with the Accenda controller to his shirt.
 The matchbook-sized controller has an earphone jack.
-It is expected to be available in September for $99.95; an iPhone version is being developed.
+It is expected to be available for $99.95 in September and an iPhone version is under development.

-Compadre real-time language translators from SpeechGear: The company 's laptop software uses military technology to instantly translate whatever users say or type for $995.
+Compadre real-time language translators from SpeechGear: The company uses military technology to instantly translate whatever users say or type in its laptop software, for $995.
 A PDA/smartphone version translates semi-canned phrases for $59.
-The PDA would offer select phrases such as "Which way to the …" and then the user can type in a word such as "beach" for instant translation.
+The PDA would offer select phrases such as “Which way to the …” and then the user can type in a word such as “beach” for instant translation.

 The “world’s smallest” GPS tracker from Gilsson Technologies: According to the company, it is a device about the size of a pager that requires no monthly service fees for basic use or extra equipment such as an antenna.
 The tracker can be placed on a person or thing.
 For spot tracking, the owner calls a given number and receives the device’s latitude, longitude, direction and speed, which can be located then on Google Maps.
 For continuous tracking, however, a monthly fee is required.
 It also offers a red panic button for kids or the elderly that automatically sends a text message to up to five people.
 When the device is placed in a vehicle, if it moves beyond a certain area, a text message is also sent.
 It carries a retail of $399.

-Keyboard with an iPod dock from Lifeworks: Startup Lifeworks has licensed the iHome brand name for close to a hundred products to be offered by early next year, including a high-end keyboard with an iPod dock and a laptop PC desk stand with an iPod dock and built-in speakers, it said.
+Keyboard with an iPod dock from Lifeworks: Startup Lifeworks has licensed the iHome brand name for close to a hundred products to be offered by early next year, including a high-end keyboard with an iPod dock and the first laptop PC desk stand with an iPod dock and built-in speakers, it said.
 The keyboard has a suggested retail of $129 to $149.
 It can charge the iPod and has illuminated touch-sensitive keys for controlling iTunes functions.
 They keyboard also has two built-in USB ports and a headphone jack.
-The $149 laptop stand has speakers that are three-to-five times better than those of a laptop for an improved music listening experience, according to the company.
+The $149 laptop stand has speakers that are three to five times better than those of a laptop for improved music listening, according to the company.
 It also has built-in USB ports and a cable management system.
 It may be used with an optional 2.4GHZ wireless keyboard and mouse.

 Fuel Cell Power Pack from Medis Technologies: Billed as the first “green” fuel-cell pack for portable devices, it resembles a small plastic box the size of a thick deck of cards.
 When squeezed, the fuel cell is activated and can provide up to eight charges over a three-month period.
 Before it’s squeezed, it can sit on a shelf indefinitely without losing power.
 The unit comes with plastic tips that work with leading portable devices, including cellphones and portable game machines.
 The charger is available now at a suggested retail of $34.99.
 Additional refills may be purchased for $19.99.